fizwidget/wiki-path/README.md

 - - -

 TODOs:
+* Improve performance of `isUnvisited` check by using a set.
 * Improve performance by performing requests in parallel.
 * Experiment with improved pathfinding by penalising longer paths.
 * Loading spinner for pathfinding view.